 Testing could identify who is at high risk for particular cancers and who is not.
-A person found to have a cancer-causing mutation could make healthcare decisions to prevent or lower his/her chances for cancer or help detect cancer at an early stage.
-A person who does not have the mutation that is responsible for cancer in their family would not need extra healthcare exams and tests, and may be relieved to learn that they, and their children, are not at increased cancer risk because of this mutation.
+A person found to have a cancer-causing mutation could make health care decisions to prevent or lower his or her chances for cancer or help detect cancer at an early stage.
+A person who does not have the mutation that is responsible for cancer in their family would not need extra healthcare exams and tests and may be relieved to learn that they, and their children, are not at increased cancer risk because of this mutation.
 Genetic testing may help determine the cause of cancer for you or your family.

 How do genes and heredity affect cancer risk for my children?

 Genes are made up of DNA, the hereditary blueprint that makes us who we are.
 We have two copies of each gene.
 We get our genes from our parents, inheriting one copy of a gene from our mother and another copy from our father.
 When a parent has a mutation, there is a 50 percent chance of passing on the mutation to each of his or her children, since each child inherits either the normal copy of the gene or the copy with a mutation.

 No. In fact, only about five to 10 percent of all cancers are inherited.
 Most cancers are due to an accumulation of damage to the DNA in our cells.
 This occurs naturally as we age, with most cancers occurring at older ages (50+).
 The development of cancer is a multi-step process.
 This means that several different changes have to occur in the cell's DNA before cancer develops.
 An individual who inherits a cancer gene mutation is already one step ahead in this process.
 Thus, fewer steps have to happen before cancer develops, and cancer may be seen at younger ages than otherwise expected.